JuhilSavani/hackmnd26/README.md

 ### LangGraph Pipeline (`backend/agent/`)

-The core intelligence is powered by a 3-node LangGraph cyclic workflow using Anthropic Claude (claude-sonnet-4-6) or Google Gemini models via `@langchain/google-genai`.
+The core intelligence is powered by a 3-node LangGraph cyclic workflow using Google Gemini (`gemini-2.5-flash` for structured reasoning, `gemini-2.5-flash-lite` for streaming summaries) via `@langchain/google-genai`.

-1. **Node 1: Detection + LaTeX Conversion (`node1_detect.js`)**
+1. **Node 1: Detection & LaTeX Conversion (`node1_detect.js`)**
    - **Inputs:** `document_content`, `document_metadata` (DOCX only), `parsed_guidelines_content`
-   - **Operations:** Identifies target journal guidelines and existing formatting issues (e.g., missing DOIs, duplicate references, hierarchy violations).
-Converts the complete document into a `.tex` standard representation.
+   - **Operations:** Identifies the target journal and citation style from provided guidelines.
+Detects all formatting violations (e.g., missing DOIs, duplicate references, heading hierarchy issues, figure label inconsistencies).
+Converts the complete document into a LaTeX (`.tex`) representation for precise patching.
-   - **Output:** Extracts structured JSON of formatting issues and streams a summary to the user.
+   - **Output:** Structured JSON of detected issues, full LaTeX source, and a streamed natural-language summary for the user.

 2. **Node 2: Fix Generation (`node2_fix.js`)**
    - **Operations:** Generates precise `target` (find) and `replacement` (replace) LaTeX patches for every detected issue.
-   - **Looping Logic:** Driven by `state.is_loop`, on the first run, it addresses all found issues.
-In loop mode (when issues persist), it strictly targets remaining unresolved problems securely.
+   - **Looping Logic:** Driven by `state.is_loop` — on the first run, it addresses all found issues.
+In loop mode (when issues persist), it strictly targets remaining unresolved problems.

 3. **Node 3: Critic & Validation (`node3_critic.js`)**
    - **Operations:** Applies the generated exact-match text string patches to the LaTeX document.
    - **Validation:** Performs strict academic validation against the CSL rules and journal parameters (verifying `\cite` to `\bibitem` matches, heading hierarchies, figure conventions).
+Generates a per-rule compliance scorecard.
    - **Routing:** If unresolved issues remain and iteration limit is not reached, loops back to Node 2 for targeted refinements.
 If fully compliant, proceeds to file output phase.

 ### Output Generation
-The final, validated LaTeX source is saved and compiled to generate a downloadable final version file alongside a detailed changelog of applied fixes.
+The final, validated LaTeX source is saved and compiled to generate a downloadable PDF alongside a detailed changelog of applied fixes.
+Users can also use the **Live LaTeX Editor** to refise the output in real time with a side-by-side PDF preview.

 ---